LordRusk/gocaudices/readme.md

 + Does it have bar click-ability?

 	• No, but if you'd like to add that feature or create a patch, create a pull request!

+## License
+Gocaudices, along with all software created by me, is in the public domain, as all software should be.